DEXA Scan for Bone Density

 What are the benefits of a DEXA bone density scan?

 Unlike an x-ray, the DEXA scan can measure very small changes or reductions in bone density.
-These measurements make it possible to diagnose potential risk of osteoporosis early or your risk of fracture before you break a bone.
+These measurements make it possible to identify potential risk of osteoporosis early or your risk of fracture before you break a bone.
 Knowing this information about your body is crucial for optimizing your wellness, preventing disease, and tracking change over time.

 Improve your bone mineral density.